Hispanism: Criticism

-Hispanism as an organizing rubric has been criticized by scholars in Spain and in Latin America.
+Hispanism as an organizing rubric has been criticized by scholars in Spain and in Spanish America.
 The term "attempts to appropriate Latin-American topics and subordinate them to a Spanish centre,” observes Jeffrey Herlihy-Mera.
 “The nomenclatures have a radial implication which both initiates and sanctions the flawed concept that all cultural materials under this heading emanate from a singular source: the Peninsula.”
 The rise of “Hispanism” as a term, notes Joan Ramon Resina, “in Spain as in Latin America, was accomplished for the purpose of political administration and obedience to Castilian rule through methods of domination that eventually led to independence and the birth (rather than fragmentation) of a constellation of republics.”
 He goes on to say that “it is incumbent on us to face up to the possibility that Hispanism no longer has a future in the university.”
 While Nicolas Shumway believes Hispanism “is an outmoded idea based on an essentialist, ideologically driven, and Spain-centric, notions,” Carlos Alonso maintains the field of Hispanism “must be rethought and exploded.”